python-pillow/Pillow/docs/installation.rst

   > easy_install Pillow

-OS X Installation
+macOS Installation
 ^^^^^^^^^^^^^^^^^

-We provide binaries for OS X  for each of the supported Python versions in the wheel format.
+We provide binaries for macOS for each of the supported Python versions in the wheel format.
 These include support for all optional libraries except OpenJPEG::

   $ pip install Pillow